 The LED Keyboard menu will allow to configure the backlight LED.
-There are 2 types of menu available depending on which type of keyboard your system supports (either the standard illuminated colored LED keyboard or illuminated colored 'Per Key' LED keyboard
+There are 2 types of menu available depending on which type of keyboard your system supports (either the standard illuminated colored LED keyboard or illuminated colored "Per Key" LED keyboard

-- You can change the colors for the whole keyboard or partial sections of the standard illuminated colored LED keyboard. - You can change the colors for individual keys on the illuminated colored "Per Key" LED Keyboard.
+- You can change the colors for the whole keyboard illuminated colored LED keyboard. - You can change the colors for individual keys on the illuminated colored "Per Key" LED Keyboard.

-The LED Keyboard application can be accessed by pressing the Fn plus key (or by clicking LED Keyboard in the Control Center), or from the Windows Start menu keyboard Setting.
+The LED Keyboard application can be accessed by pressing the Fn plus key (or by clicking LED Keyboard in the Control Center), or from the Windows Start menu clicking led Keyboard Setting.

-Override Boot Effect

-On boot the colored keyboard will momentarily flash.
+19 Override Boot Effect On boot the colored keyboard will momentarily flash.
 You can click in the Override Boot Effect check box to disable the keyboard flashing effect as the system boots.